GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Discussion

 \subsection{ALMA-JWST comparison}

-While JWST is a powerful tool to explore the characteristics of high-redshift galaxies, it also features a strong synergy with ALMA that has not yet been fully explored.
-This includes the possibility of detecting Lyman continuum leaking galaxies by comparing \cii and \oiiib (e.g., \citealt{katz20,ura23}), using JWST-based gas-phase metallicities and ALMA-based CO observations to derive molecular gas masses (e.g., \citealt{nara12}), and comparing \oiiiab/\oiiialma to place tight constraints on electron temperature (e.g., \citealt{stia23}).
+While JWST is a powerful tool to explore the characteristics of high-redshift galaxies, it also features a strong synergy with ALMA that has only recently begun to be explored.
+This includes the possibility of detecting Lyman continuum leaking galaxies by comparing \cii and \oiiib (e.g., \citealt{katz20,ura23}), using JWST-based gas-phase metallicities and ALMA-based CO observations to derive molecular gas masses (e.g., \citealt{nara12}), and comparing \oiiib/\oiiialma to place tight constraints on electron temperature (e.g., \citealt{stia23}).